surge119/cptcvms/README.md

 # Overview

-Documentation and helper scripts for deploying the cptc 2023 finals VMs to AWS.
+Documentation and helper scripts for deploying the cptc8 (2022-2023) finals VMs to AWS.

 ## Usage